Gertjan423/index_test_course/chapter4.md

 ---
 title        : Advanced joining description  : Now that you have the basics, let's dive deep into the mechanics of joins.
 This chapter will show you how to spot common join problems; how to join based on multiple, or mis-matched keys; how to join multiple tables; and how you can recreate dplyr's joins with SQL and base R.

---- type:VideoExercise lang: xp: skills: key:40d33a8444
+--- type:VideoExercise lang:r xp: skills: key:54c3383ed0
 ## What can go wrong?
 Data entry errors can derail your joins.
 Here are the most  common types and how to search for them: duplicate keys in your data set and missing keys.

 *** =video_link

---- type:MultipleChoiceExercise lang: xp: skills: key:31a6fd7869
+--- type:MultipleChoiceExercise lang:r xp: skills: key:f94efc31e7
 ## Spot the key
 What is the primary key for this data set?

 *** =instructions